 Nice sentiment, small problem: there apparently was no such battle.

 The Times checked with various historians in the area who had trouble tying the site of Trump's course to any such event.

 “No. Uh-uh.
 No way.
 Nothing like that ever happened there,” Richard Gillespie, the executive director of the Mosby Heritage Area Association, told the Times.

 Gillespie went on to say the closest thing to what Trump was describing was a battle 11 miles up the river in 1861.
 “The River of Blood?” he said.
 “Nope, not there.”

-Trump, who is a leading Republican candidate for President, questioned how historians could dispute the battle.
+During his campaign, Trump questioned how historians could dispute the battle.
 "How would they know," he told the Times.
 "Were they there?"